voxdotdev/pshellintro/README.md

 ## Locate Commands

+### Cmdlets
 A cmdlet is a compiled command.
 A cmdlet can be developed in .NET or .NET Core, and invoked as a command within PowerShell.

-## Cmdlets are named according to a verb-noun naming standard.
+Cmdlets are named according to a verb-noun naming standard.
 This pattern can help you to understand what a cmdlet does and how to search for one.
 You can see a list of approved verbs by using the Get-Verb cmdlet.
 Verbs are organized by activity type and function.

 <details>
 <summary><strong>Part of the output from running Get-Verb</strong></summary>
 <table>